global-synchronizer-foundation/configs/processes/sv-bugfix-releases.md

 ### Practicing this process

-This process can be practiced by releasing an “empty” bugfix release (no actual changes) and adopting it on `TestNet` (skipping `DevNet`), following the exact steps outlined above.
+To test this process, the Splice team may publish an “empty” bugfix release (containing no code changes) for TestNet adoption.

+This allows operators to validate the workflow and communication steps without risk to production.